andreweymard/OSCP-notes/Sample findings/Sample POC.md

-Let\u2019s take an example and create a PoC for the first stage on the Linux target, keeping in mind that a complete PoC should cover all steps from start to finish.
+Let us take an example and create a PoC for the first stage on the Linux target, keeping in mind that a complete PoC should cover all steps from start to finish.
 Linux Target - Information Gathering

 ``` bash